 This comes with a couple of big advantages.
 One, it allows homeowners who might be interested in solar to potentially save money on roofing costs, as solar shingles are installed in place of, rather than on top of, existing shingles or tiles.
 Two, it lets the market reach a segment of customers who don’t care for the aesthetics of a traditional rack-mounted solar system and may not consider solar without another option.

 The increasing popularity of BIPV systems has also brought the worlds of roofing manufacturing and solar installation closer together.
 For many years, solar installers and roofing contractors worked in different silos, but contractors are starting to cross train in both disciplines due to lower barriers of entry.
-At the same time, building product companies that specialize in roofing are beginning to partner with or develop their owner solar roofing products.
+At the same time, building product companies that specialize in roofing are beginning to partner with or develop their own solar roofing products.
 As such, solar installers will likely benefit from the resources and supply chains of long-established manufacturing companies.

 Better Data and Less Risk